vtsai881/roi-detections/bonsai/README.md

 # Key Features
 - allows you to detect motion or light intensity real time
-- aligns csv results with arduino, ttl or other bonsai-centralized outputs
+- aligns csv results with Arduino TTLs or other Bonsai-centralized acquisitions and outputs

 # Getting Started
 1. download Bonsai and install the **Bonsai - Python Scripting Package**